 Here you can see the movie of world anti-doping agency-the doping control process for athletes

-ADOs coordinate in-competition testing so that there is only one organization testing at an event.
+ADOs coordinate in-competition testing so that there is only one organisation testing at an event.

 Visit UIAA Anti-doping page